canlab/canlab_single_trials/README.md

 This repository is designed for education and model and algorithm development for multivariate pattern analysis (MVPA).
 Its purpose is to provide access to a currated dataset in a homogenous format suitable for immediate MVPA applications.

-This repository will download (and decrypt) single trial data from the cloud if it is unavailable, and directly provides canlab_dataset objects with study metadata.
+This repository will download single trial data from the cloud if it is unavailable, and directly provides canlab_dataset objects with study metadata.

 This repo also provides a set of convenience functions for loading and working with the single trials datasets (see "notable functions"), including several overloaded methods and classes designed as drop in replacements that will seemlessly integrate into the typical canlabCore workflow.

 A simple demonstration of using this repo for MVPA algorithm development is illustrated in the [CANLab walkthrough script](https://canlab.github.io/_pages/canlab_single_trials_demo/demo_norming_comparison.html) at canlab.github.io.

+Please note, some datasets available in house have not yet been made public, and you may see occasional references to these datasets.
+These datasets will be made available down the line, but if you wish to have access to them sooner, please contact Prof Tor D Wager.
+For the most part they are available upon request, fully currated, and consistently formated, but simply lack sufficient documentation for us to feel they're ready to be made public at this time.

 ## Data Overview
 ### Experimental factors affecting outcome measure (R<sup>2</sup>)